High-dimensional GARCH process segmentation with an application to Value-at-Risk: Two-stage change point detection methodology

-Typically, the GARCH orders $p$ and $q$ are unknown.
-We propose to use $(p, q) = (1, 1)$: the GARCH($1$, $1$) model is very simple yet is known to provide a good fit and accurate predictions for a wide range of datasets (see e.g., \cite{hansen2005}).
-We also note that our approach allows the additional flexibility to the model with time-varying parameters.
-In simulation studies reported in Section \ref{sec:sim}, we study the effect of misspecifying the GARCH orders on change-point analysis, which shows that the choice of $(p, q) = (1, 1)$ works well even when it under-specifies the GARCH orders.
+Typically, the GARCH orders $p$ and $q$ are unknown and may even vary over time.
+We propose to use $(p, q) = (1, 1)$.
+The GARCH($1$, $1$) model is simple yet known to provide a good fit to a wide range of datasets (see e.g.\ \cite{hansen2005}).
+Besides, the model~\eqref{eq:garch} is adopted for the purpose of change point analysis rather than for describing the time series themselves.
+In simulation studies reported in Section~\ref{sec:sim}, we study the effect of mis-specifying the GARCH orders on change point analysis, which shows that the choice of $(p, q) = (1, 1)$ works reasonably well even when it under-specifies the true GARCH orders.